 Tonight I had a DVD with Windows 7 that used to work, but it wasn’t anymore.
 So I pulled out my trusty USB stick with a bootable copy of Windows 7 on it … alas that drive had gone through the wash a while back and finally kicked the bucket.
 I was determined not to strike out 3 times, so I decided to make a new USB bootable device.
 The steps are pretty easy to create a USB stick that boot up the Windows 7 setup from an ISO image, so I figured I would share the love.
 Grab a a Windows 7 ISO image and extract it to a folder (not on the USB stick) You can...

-- MEAN and Cosmos DB - Part 6: POST, PUT and DELETE with Cosmos DB
+- Building MEAN Apps with Cosmos DB - Part 6: POST, PUT and DELETE with Cosmos DB